Tent pitching and Trefftz-DG method for the acoustic wave equation: Introduction

-As Trefftz-DG formulations only contain interelement terms, they pose a natural choice to evolve the solution from the bottom to the top of tent elements.
 In this paper, we focus on the combination of Trefftz-DG formulation and tent pitched meshes, and on its efficient implementation.
-This work proceeds as follows.
+As Trefftz-DG formulations only contain interelement terms, they pose a natural choice to evolve the solution from the bottom to the top of tent elements. \ps{As mentioned, previous implementations on Trefftz-DG methods were based on tensor product structure in time \cite{Banjai,barucq,KretzMoiolaMaxwell}.} This work proceeds as follows.
 First, we introduce the Trefftz-DG method in \Cref{sec:themethod}, starting by stating the model problem, defining the Trefftz spaces and finishing the section by formulating the method, as it was introduced in \cite{Moiola2017}.
 We continue in \Cref{sec:Trefftzdisc} by reviewing different strategies of discretizing the Trefftz spaces.
 In \Cref{sec:evoltent}, we discuss some numerical details on how to evolve the solution elementwise on a tent pitched mesh, and in \Cref{sec:recovery}, we show a way to recover the second order solution from the first order formulation.
 Finally, we present numerical results, which were obtained by implementation of the method in NGSolve \cite{joachim,ngsolve}, in \Cref{sec:numerics}.